 What’s keeping you awake? your guide to better sleep during the COVID-19 crisis

-Advice on how to plan around shift patterns and cope with insomnia and anxiety, and make time for rest in a busy schedule
+Advice on how to plan around shift patterns, cope with insomnia and anxiety, and make time for rest in a busy schedule

 - Insomnia is described as difficulty getting to sleep or maintaining sleep, early wakening, or non-restorative sleep

-- Some healthcare staff in the UK and overseas have reported insomnia associated with the COVID-19 outbreak
+- Some healthcare staff in the UK and overseas have reported insomnia associated with the COVID-19 pandemic

 - Tips for eliminating factors that lead to poor quality sleep, and making time for rest despite a busy home life